pub struct LehmerMatrix(pub u64, pub u64, pub u64, pub u64, pub bool);

 ⚠️ Lehmer update matrix

-Warning.
-This struct is not part of the stable API.
+⚠️ This function is not part of the stable API.

 patterns applies.
 The signs and layout of the matrix are: